 Another piece of advice:

 Stick to a strict carb-restricted keto diet for at least 4 weeks before you enter keto cycling.
 It’s important for your body to develop its fat-burning potential.
 Also, do not cycle just because you feel awful on your first week of a low-carb diet.
 Cycling is something that you earn after you’ve reached fat-adaptation.

 Is Keto Cycling Recommended?

+Following strict keto?
+Need a break from carb restriction?
 See how you feel.
-Give it a chance if you find that standard keto is too hard to stick with.
+Give it a chance if you find that a standard ketogenic diet is too hard to stick with.
 If it still works and you like it, then it’s totally cool to do keto cycling as your method.